Search Search guidebooks

 Archaeology isn’t for the faint of heart.
 There are heat and cold, and rain and snow, and dirt and lots and lots of mud.
 There are bugs and snakes and the occasional bull that chases you out of their field.
 Your crew consists of people who look like construction workers but talk like scientists because that’s what they are.
 They rigorously study the cultures and lifeways of prehistoric and historic people.
 Like cultural anthropologists, they’re interested in what people do and why they do it, with one caveat: the people they study are long gone.

 If you’d like to know more about archaeology, you can enroll in a university course, or you can check a book out of a library, but there’s nothing comparable to visiting and volunteering at an archaeology site.
 If you’d like to know more about important archaeology sites you can visit, and some that you can volunteer with, check out the archaeological volunteer opportunities below.
 One program you’ll definitely want to check out is Maximo Nivel’s Anthropology university program in Latin America, which include excursions to archaeological sites.
 With the exception of an actual archaeological field school, these may be the closest you’ll come to taking part in an archaeological dig and finding your own fortune and glory.
-If a university course isn’t for you, then check out GoEco, which offers an archaeological volunteer project near Rome and Volunteering Solutions, which offers archaeology programs in Greece.
+If a university course isn’t for you, then check out GoEco, which offers an archaeological volunteer project near Cusco, and Volunteering Solutions, which offers archaeology programs in Greece.
 If you’re a teenage volunteer or part of a group, then definitely check out Projects Abroad’s archaeology volunteer program in Peru.

 Featured Volunteer Abroad Programs